rabbitmq/rabbitmq-website/docs/erlang-client-user-guide.md

 The basic usage of the client follows these broad steps:

 1. Make sure the `amqp_client` Erlang application is started
-2. Establish a [connection](connections.html) to a RabbitMQ node
+2. Establish a [connection](./connections) to a RabbitMQ node
 3. Open a new channel on the connection
-4. Execute <a href="./amqp-0-9-1-quickref.html">AMQP 0-9-1 commands</a> with a channel such as
-   declaring exchanges and queues, defining bindings between them, publishing messages, registering consumers (subscribing), and so on
+4. Execute [AMQP 0-9-1 commands](./amqp-0-9-1-quickref) with a channel such as declaring exchanges and queues, defining bindings between them, publishing messages, registering consumers (subscribing), and so on
 5. Register optional event handlers such as [returned message handler](#returns)